isomerpages/mindef-ndp2022/_faq/NDP @ Heartlands.md

 #### Q2-5.
 Do I need tickets for the Heartland Celebrations?

-The five Heartland Carnivals are ticketed events.
+The five Heartland Celebration Carnivals are ticketed events.
 The Red Lions and Heartland Fireworks are non-ticketed events.

-#### Q2-6: How do I get a ticket for the Heartland Celebrations?
+#### Q2-6: How do I get a ticket for the Heartland Celebration Carnivals?
-Singaporeans/ Permanent Residents are eligible to apply for tickets to visit the Heartland Carnival sites.
+Singaporeans/ Permanent Residents are eligible to apply for tickets to visit the Heartland Celebration Carnival sites.
 Application for tickets can be done via two modes: (i) physical collection at selected Community Clubs (CC); or (ii) online application via BookingSG.
 From 14 July, tickets will be made available at identified CCs.
 Tickets collected at the CCs will come with site-specific coupons and entitle visitors to one NDP pack, which can be redeemed at the event site.
 For the full list of identified CCs, please click <a href="/files/Ticket Collection CCs.pdf" target="_blank">here</a>.

 From 23 July, the public can apply online for entry-only tickets via the BookingSG link which can be found in the ticketing tab <a href="ticketing/heartlands" target="_blank">here</a>.
 Entry-only tickets will not have site-specific coupons nor the NDP pack.
 Upon successful application, a confirmation email will be sent to the registered email address.
 Visitors can present this confirmation email to gain entry into the Heartland Carnival sites.